Anchorsify/Anchorsify.github.io/_pages/Sand.md

 #### -=[ Puppets ]=-
 The weapons of choice of puppeteers, which can range from the size of a small human to that of a towering animal.
 While each Kairaishi is given a basic puppet frame with which to utilize, every puppeteer takes the time to modify them, aesthetically and functionally, to fit their purposes.
 It is considered a rite of passage for defunct and shabbily-repaired puppets of former Kairaishi to be handed down to new genin with an expectation that their creativity and ingenuity will bring life to a puppet which would otherwise remain in disuse.

-All Puppets acquired begin with 30 RES and AGI, with a basic frame of a head, torso, and a pair of arms and legs, and has three slots for upgrades.
+All Puppets begin with 30 RES and AGI, with a basic frame of a head, torso, and a pair of arms and legs, and has three slots for upgrades.
 When in use, a puppet uses their controller’s DEX, and their controller’s CHA in place of STR.
 Regardless of a puppet’s attributes, they are only as good as the Kairaishi which utilizes them: A puppet’s RES is limited by, and can never be higher than, their controller’s DEX, and a puppet’s AGI is similarly restricted by their controller’s CHA.
-Puppets use their controller’s abilities and skills, but can never make Medicine, Research or Chakra Control rolls, and effects which modify derived stats (such as changing your damage bonus from /15 to /12) that the puppeteer might have do not apply to them, nor do upkeeps or effects which are personal to the Kairaishi (such as Chakra Strengthening, or Domu).
+They utilize your Ninjutsu Damage Bonus instead of Physical Damage Bonus, and changes to your NDB apply to them normally.

+Puppets are functionally equivalent to weapons, except with moving parts and the capacity to wield weapons themselves.
+They can make skill rolls for you, but they can never be used to make Medicine, Research, or Chakra Control rolls.
+Because they are effectively weapons, Puppets do not get the benefit of passive or active defensive benefits you may utilize (such as a Defender’s Damage Reduction, or Domu’s Damage Reduction, or Bruiser’s Stun), however they would gain the benefits of upkeeps meant to apply to weapons (such as Chakra Flow): In such instances, each puppet gains the benefit of the Upkeep, following its normal rules (i.e., Chakra Flow normally only applies to one weapon, unless you’re using weapons with the ‘Dual’ tag: Each puppet you use would then get the benefit of Chakra Flow to one of their weapons, unless they were similarly using ‘Dual’ tagged weapons, which would have it apply to two of them).

 By default you can equip Puppets with any Small weapon, paying half the normal Ryo cost to equip them with it.
-This reflects adjustments made to attach the weapon to the puppet’s body and breaking it down as necessary to remove unneeded hilt space to integrate it into the Puppet’s frame, thereby making it impossible to use for anyone else, but grants a +3 to resist Disarm attempts.
-Puppets can not, by default, ‘two hand’ any weapon, or gain any bonuses for doing so.
-Puppets also have a basic slam attack you can utilize, which is a Chakra 8, Speed 8 action that inflicts (RES/10)d6 blunt damage; Puppets can not have Unarmed Focus or Power Attack applied to them, but you can apply Weapon Focus to any weapons your Puppets use, increasing your Chakra cost for their attack.
+This reflects adjustments made to attach the weapon to the puppet’s body and breaking it down as necessary to remove unneeded hilt space to integrate it into the Puppet’s frame.
+It makes it impossible to use for anyone else, but grants a +3 to resist Disarm attempts.
+Puppets cannot, by default, ‘two hand’ any weapon, or gain any bonuses for doing so.
+Puppets also have a basic slam attack (which is still a weapon attack, not an unnarmed attack) you can utilize, which is a Chakra 8, Speed 8 action that inflicts (RES/10)d6 Blunt damage; Puppets cannot have Unarmed Focus or Power Attack applied to this Slam attack.
+You can apply Weapon Focus to any weapons your Puppets use (including the slam), increasing your Chakra cost for their attack.

-Puppets have RES*6 Durability, which is a measure of how much damage they can take, but is otherwise incompatible with Vitality or HP: Puppets can not be healed by Medical Ninjutsu or similar effects, nor do Puppets suffer Wounds.
+Puppets have RES*6 Durability, which is a measure of how much damage they can take, but is otherwise incompatible with Vitality or HP: Puppets cannot be healed by Medical Ninjutsu or similar effects, nor do Puppets suffer Wounds.
 Effects which specifically deal damage to HP simply affect the Puppet’s Durability.
 Puppets are immune to Genjutsu and all status effects except for Immobilization and Ignite, however penalties from status effects that apply to their controller apply to their actions, as well as Wounds and Fatigue penalties.
 If a Puppet ever suffers from an Immobilization Penalty of -6 or greater, that puppet cannot act or be used with any part of Kugutsu no Jutsu.

-Puppets can not have their Durability restored in combat, but on missions, assuming you have the proper tools, you can patch up a puppet and restore 10% of their maximum Durability per hour you have to work on it.
-Puppets reduced to 0 Durability in combat are considered broken, and can not be repaired until you can return to a village and have time enough to replace critical parts.
-For the purposes of sealing, puppets tend to weigh around twenty five pounds.
+Puppets cannot have their Durability restored in combat, but on missions, assuming you have the proper tools, you can patch up a puppet and restore 10% of their maximum Durability per hour you have to work on it.
+Puppets reduced to 0 Durability in combat are considered broken, and cannot be repaired until you can return to a village and have time enough to replace critical parts.
+For the purposes of sealing, puppets tend to weigh around twenty-five pounds.

 #### -=[ Puppet Customization ]=-
 Puppets have a known weakness in the eyes of most Shinobi, which the Kairaishi are well aware: Once you’ve seen the arsenal of a puppet, you can anticipate how to deal with them and counter them effectively.
 To that end, Kairaishi are aware of that line of thinking and accordingly go to great lengths to keep modifying their puppets to catch their opponents unaware by a new trick or augment that they won’t anticipate.
 Every Kairaishi gains XP/100 Customization Points which can be spent on any of their puppets, though once you spend them, they are spent and can not be reallocated.
 You need not spend your CP as soon as you acquire them and can save them for later use if you wish.
 Puppet Upgrades utilize one of three of a Puppet’s default Upgrade Slots and accordingly are limited in how many you can apply to a single puppet, while Modifications can be taken repeatedly for the same Puppet and any restrictions to how many times you can acquire them are noted in the individual entries.
 In both cases you must choose when you acquire the Upgrade or Modification which puppet you are applying it to, which can not be changed later.

 #### -=[ Puppet Modifications ]=-
 Modifications can be taken repeatedly and if there are limits to how many times you can take them, they will be listed in their individual entries.
+By defualt, all Modifications cost 1 CP, but some might cost more, in which case they will say so.

 *— Quality*
-You gain 10 points you can distribute between a puppet’s RES and AGI on a one for one basis.
-Each time after the first this is applied to a puppet (read: it is tracked separately for each puppet), the puppet gains an additional point (second time is 11 points, third is 12, etc.), keeping in mind that a puppet’s stats are limited by your own.
+You gain 10 points you can distribute between a puppet’s RES and AGI on a one-for-one basis.
+Each time after the first this is applied to a puppet (read: it is tracked separately for each puppet), the puppet gains two additional points (second time is 12 points, third is 14, etc.), keeping in mind that a puppet’s stats are limited by your own.

 *— Synergistic Construction*
 A puppet of your choice gains an extra Upgrade slot.
 You can apply this Modification repeatedly to the same puppet, but each Upgrade slot after the first requires an additional CP: Granting a second extra upgrade slot requires 2 CP, granting a third extra upgrade slot requires 3 CP, etc.